Tree: Trunk

 The main purpose of the trunk is to raise the leaves above the ground, enabling the tree to overtop other plants and outcompete them for light.
 It also transports water and nutrients from the roots to the aerial parts of the tree, and distributes the food produced by the leaves to all other parts, including the roots.

 In the case of angiosperms and gymnosperms, the outermost layer of the trunk is the bark, mostly composed of dead cells of phellem (cork).
 It provides a thick, waterproof covering to the living inner tissue.
 It protects the trunk against the elements, disease, animal attack and fire.
 It is perforated by a large number of fine breathing pores called lenticels, through which oxygen diffuses.
 Bark is continually replaced by a living layer of cells called the cork cambium or phellogen.
-The London plane (Platanus × acerifolia) periodically sheds its bark in large flakes.
+The London plane (Platanus × hispanica) periodically sheds its bark in large flakes.
 Similarly, the bark of the silver birch (Betula pendula) peels off in strips.
 As the tree's girth expands, newer layers of bark are larger in circumference, and the older layers develop fissures in many species.
 In some trees such as the pine (Pinus species) the bark exudes sticky resin which deters attackers whereas in rubber trees (Hevea brasiliensis) it is a milky latex that oozes out.
 The quinine bark tree (Cinchona officinalis) contains bitter substances to make the bark unpalatable.
 Large tree-like plants with lignified trunks in the Pteridophyta, Arecales, Cycadophyta and Poales such as the tree ferns, palms, cycads and bamboos have different structures and outer coverings.

 Although the bark functions as a protective barrier, it is itself attacked by boring insects such as beetles.
 These lay their eggs in crevices and the larvae chew their way through the cellulose tissues leaving a gallery of tunnels.
 This may allow fungal spores to gain admittance and attack the tree.
 Dutch elm disease is caused by a fungus (Ophiostoma species) carried from one elm tree to another by various beetles.
 The tree reacts to the growth of the fungus by blocking off the xylem tissue carrying sap upwards and the branch above, and eventually the whole tree, is deprived of nourishment and dies.
 In Britain in the 1990s, 25 million elm trees were killed by this disease.